The Role of a Social Investigator in a Florida Divorce

 Contact a compassionate Sarasota, Bradenton, and Venice, Florida child custody lawyer who has experience with social investigations.

 Attorney Matthew Z. Martell is focused on protecting your child as well as your parental rights in the best manner possible.
-To schedule a free initial phone consultation with a dedicated Sarasota, Bradenton, Lakewood Ranch, and Venice, Florida family law attorney today, contact the Law Offices of Matthew Z. Martell, P.A. at (941) 556-7020.
+To schedule a phone consultation with a dedicated Sarasota, Bradenton, Lakewood Ranch, and Venice, Florida family law attorney today, contact the Law Offices of Matthew Z. Martell, P.A. at (941) 556-7020.
 We proudly serve clients needing social investigations in Sarasota, Bradenton, Venice, and throughout Sarasota County and Manatee County.